wenn/battlestation/README.md

 # Battlestation
-Setup a develpoment machine with [ansible][ansible].
+Setting up a new machine?
+Let [ansible][ansible] do all the work.
+Save hours of managing downloads, installations, configurations and trying to remember where things should be.

+With [ansible] we're able to set up a new machine automatically, it can take only seconds to get your machine ready.
+[Ansible][ansible] commands are repeatable in an idempotent manner, meaning, it can be ran again to correct issues without having to run previously successful commands.

 Credit to [Josheph Kahn's blog][josephkahn].

-Save a few hours and let [ansible] automate bootstrapping your new development machine.
-Setup instructions are idempotent and repeatable.

 ## Macos
 Setup a macos machine.

 #### Setup
-Different ways to setup.

-- remotely `bash <(curl -H 'Cache-Control: no-cache' -ssSL https://raw.githubusercontent.com/wenn/battlestation/master/setup/macos_run.sh)`
+`bash <(curl -H 'Cache-Control: no-cache' -ssSL https://raw.githubusercontent.com/wenn/battlestation/master/setup/macos_run.sh)`

+#### Development
-- locally `./setup/macos_run.sh`
+- Run the full setup `./setup/macos_run.sh`
-- just run the playbook `ansible-playbook -i HOSTS setup.yml`
+- Run the playbook `ansible-playbook -i HOSTS setup.yml`

 #### Supports